On day 98 of my 366-day self-care challenge, I entered the uncomfortable realm of being vulnerable.

 Whether you’re a painter, a carpenter, a chef or a writer, the sum your work will ultimately be judged by others.
 It comes with the territory.
-Those who build or create things must accept the reality that their work will be criticized (if they’re lucky, that is).
+Those who build and create things must accept the reality that their work will be criticized (if they’re lucky enough, that is).

-Simply put, criticism is a collection of observations and judgments.
+Simply put, it’s a collection of observations and judgments.

 To me, criticism is one of the best parts of making something.
-It’s exhilarating when a piece of work sparks discussion and disagreement —that’s a sign that you’ve created something meaningful.
-(Silence tells you nothing.)
-But to be critiqued, we must first release something into the world—and that requires vulnerability and courage.
+It’s exhilarating when a piece of work sparks discussion and disagreement — it’s a sign that you’ve created something meaningful.
+(Silence tells us nothing.)
+But to be critiqued, we must first release something into the world, and that requires vulnerability and courage.

-Brene Brown defines vulnerability as “uncertainty, risk and emotional exposure,” and she feels there is a great deal of power in being vulnerable.
-In fact, she believes that vulnerability is also “the birthplace of joy, belonging, creativity, authenticity, and love.”
+Brené Brown defines vulnerability as “uncertainty, risk and emotional exposure,” and she believes there is a great deal of power in being vulnerable.
+In fact, she contends that vulnerability is also “the birthplace of joy, belonging, creativity, authenticity, and love.”
 When we’re vulnerable, it means we’re being authentic — true to who we are.
 Nothing more.
 Nothing less.

-Perhaps I’m among the few, but I look forward to feedback about my work.
-I know that my self-worth is not tied to any single project, but I’m excited to hear how my recent project is being experienced by others.
+Perhaps I’m among the minority, but I look forward to feedback about my work.
+I know that my self-worth is not tied to any single project, but I’m enjoy hearing how my projects are experienced by others.
 Did it serve its purpose?
 Was it valuable?
-Did it make life better?
+Did it make life better for someone?

-My challenge to you is this: Make 2016 your year to release something into the world.
+My challenge to you is this: Make this your year to release something into the world.
 Allow yourself to be vulnerable.
 I can’t wait to see what you create!